merry-bits/RTodo/README.md

 ## Install and run

-Enter the project directory and us npm to install a http server:
+Enter the project directory and use [npm](https://www.npmjs.com/) to install a http server:
 ```bash
     $ npm install
 ```